Ido-Tal/CS-305-T4500-Software-Security-22EW4/README.md

 ### How did you ensure the code and software application were functional and secure?
 After refactoring code, how did you check to see whether you introduced new vulnerabilities?

+To ensure the code and software application were functional and secure I re-ran the sorfware after I made chanages.
+I was running it to make sure that it gave me the expected results without any errors or unexpected outcomes.
+After refactoring the code, I did another dependecy check, using the dependecy check tool, to make sure that no new vulnerabilities were introduced.

 ### What resources, tools, or coding practices did you employ that you might find helpful in future assignments or tasks?

+In the future I will use the dependency check tool that I learned while working on during the course as it will be helpful in finding potential vulnerabilities in the future coding projects.
+In addition I also used websites like stack overflow to find ways of overcoming technical difficulties with my code that result in undesired results.

 ### Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?

+There are two things that I would like to showcase to an employer from this project.
+The first is my assessment of security vulnerabilities and my mitigation plans for handling those vulnerabilities.
+The second thing that I would showcase is the hash function that I created for encrypting information.